Live at the BBC (Beatles album): 2013 remaster

 The 11 November 2013 remastered reissue features a number of minor changes.
 The reissue includes two additional speech tracks, "What is it, George?" (track 17 on disc 1), and "Ringo?
 Yep!" (track 3 on disc 2), and one additional song, the closing version of "From Us To You" at the end of disc 2.
 The opening version of “From Us To You” has announcer speech over the music, which was not present in the original version.
 The reissue removes the crossfades between tracks, providing clean starts and endings for each track except one, the crowd noise between Some Other Guy and Thank You Girl.
 The speech track "Have a Banana!" from the original version was not separable from "A Hard Day's Night", so the song and speech were merged into a single track, though the last few seconds where Ringo is actually offered a banana was cut out.

 Reception

 Live at the BBC debuted at number 1 on the Canadian charts, peaked at number 3 on the US Billboard 200 album chart and reached number 1 on the UK Albums Chart.
 The album sold an estimated 8 million copies worldwide during its first year of release.

 A reviewer for Time said that the collection contained "few buried treasures", but "as a time capsule, the set is invaluable".
 Another reviewer described it as "worth hearing" even though the album is a "quaint memento" in which The Beatles sound "scruffy and fairly tame".
 Anthony DeCurtis, writing for Rolling Stone, was more enthusiastic, calling the album "an exhilarating portrait of a band in the process of shaping its own voice and vision" while noting the "irresistible" spirit and energy of the performances.

-The album received a Grammy nomination for Best Historical Album.
+The album received a nomination for Best Historical Album at the 38th Annual Grammy Awards in 1996.